 - 2 tablespoon garlic powder

-- 2 tablespoon Roasted garlic and peppers seasoning
+- 2 tablespoon Roasted Garlic and Peppers seasoning a Club House seasoning

 - 2 teaspoon paprika